-Table 4.4.1-1 Su mmary of Risk Factor ap proach used to rank hazard risk Risk Assessment Degree of Risk Weight Category Level C Criteria Index Value UNLIKELY LESS THAN 1% ANNU JAL PROBABILITY 1 PROBABILITY What is the likelihood of a hazard event POSSIBLE BETWEEN 1% & 49.99 % ANNUAL PROBABILITY 2 30% occurring in a given year?
-LIKELY BETWEEN 50% & 90% 6 ANNUAL PROBABILITY 3 30% year: HIGHLY LIKELY GREATER THAN 90% ANNUAL PROBABILTY 4 IMPACT In terms of injuries, damage, or death, would you anticipate MINOR PROPERTY DAMAGE ON QUALITY OF LIFE SHUTDOWN OF CRIT MINOR INJURIES ON PROPERTY IN AFFEC DESTROYED.
-COMPL 1 2 impacts to be minor, limited, critical, or catastrophic when a significant hazard event occurs?
-CRITICAL THAN 25% OF PROPE DAMAGED OR DESTI SHUTDOWN OF CRIT MORE THAN ONE WI HIGH NUMBER OF DI MORE THAN 50% OF AREA DAMAGED OR TCAL FACILITIES FOR EEK.
-EATHS/INJURIES POSSIBLE.
-PROPERTY IN AFFECTED DESTROYED.
-COMPLETE 3 30% DAYS OR MORE.
-FICAL FACILITIES FOR 30 1 SPATIAL EXTENT How large of an area NEGLIGIBLE LESS THAN 1% OF AF 1 could be impacted by SMALL BETWEEN 1 & 10.9% OF AREA AFFECTED 2 20% a hazard event?
-Are impacts localized or MODERATE BETWEEN 11 & 25% (OF AREA AFFECTED 3 regional?
-LARGE GREATER THAN 25% OF AREA AFFECTED 4 WARNING TIME MORE THAN 24 HRS SELF-DEFINED (NOTE: Levels of 1 lead time associated with the hazard 12 TO 24 HRS SELF-DEFINED warning time and criteria that define them 2 10% event?
-Have warning measures been 6 TO 12 HRS SELF-DEFINED may be adjusted based on hazard addressed.)
-3 1070 implemented?
-LESS THAN 6 HRS SELF-DEFINED on nazaru audressed.)
-4 LESS THAN 6 HRS SELF-DEFINED 1 DURATION How long does the LESS THAN 24 HRS SELF-DEFINED (NOTE: Levels of warning time and criteria that define them 2 10% hazard event usually last?
-LESS THAN 1 WEEK SELF-DEFINED criteria that define them may be adjusted based on hazard addressed.)
-3 1076 MORE THAN 1 WEEK SELF-DEFINED 4
+Table 4.4.1-1 Su mmary of Risk Factor ap proach used to rank hazard risk Risk Assessment Degree of Risk Weight Category Level Criteria Index Value UNLIKELY LESS THAN 1% ANNU JAL PROBABILITY 1 PROBABILITY What is the likelihood of a hazard event POSSIBLE BETWEEN 1% & 49.9 % ANNUAL PROBABILITY 2 30% occurring in a given year?
+LIKELY BETWEEN 50% & 909 % ANNUAL PROBABILITY 3 30% jean HIGHLY LIKELY GREATER THAN 90% ANNUAL PROBABILTY 4 IMPACT In terms of injuries, damage, or death, would you anticipate impacts to be minor, MINOR LIMITED PROPERTY DAMAGE ON QUALITY OF LIFE SHUTDOWN OF CRI MINOR INJURIES ON PROPERTY IN AFFEC DESTROYED.
+COMPI CRITICAL FACILITIES DAY.
+TICAL FACILITIES.
+ILY.
+MORE THAN 10% OF TED AREA DAMAGED OR LETE SHUTDOWN OF FOR MORE THAN ONE 1 2 30% impacts to be minor, limited, critical, or catastrophic when a significant hazard event occurs?
+CRITICAL THAN 25% OF PROP DAMAGED OR DEST SHUTDOWN OF CRI T MORE THAN ONE W HIGH NUMBER OF D MORE THAN 50% OF AREA DAMAGED OR TICAL FACILITIES FOR 3 4 30% SPATIAL EXTENT NEGLIGIBLE LESS THAN 1% OF A REA AFFECTED 1 How large of an area SMALL BETWEEN 1 & 10.9% OF AREA AFFECTED 2 could be impacted by a hazard event?
+Are impacts localized or MODERATE BETWEEN 11 & 25% OF AREA AFFECTED 3 20% regional?
+LARGE GREATER THAN 25% OF AREA AFFECTED 4 WARNING TIME MORE THAN 24 HRS SELF-DEFINED 1 Is there usually some lead time associated with the hazard 12 TO 24 HRS SELF-DEFINED (NOTE: Levels of warning time and criteria that define them 2 10% event?
+Have warning 6 TO 12 HRS SELF-DEFINED may be adjusted based 3 1076 measures been implemented?
+LESS THAN 6 HRS SELF-DEFINED on hazard addressed.)
+4 LESS THAN 6 HRS SELF-DEFINED 1 DURATION How long does the LESS THAN 24 HRS SELF-DEFINED (NOTE: Levels of warning time and criteria that define them 2 10% LESS THAN 1 WEEK SELF-DEFINED may be adjusted based on hazard addressed.)
+3 1076 MORE THAN 1 WEEK SELF-DEFINED UITTIAZATU AUUTESSEU.)
+4